Second Sunday of Lent

 May I speak this morning in the name of God, Father, Son and Holy Spirit.
 Amen.

-In many ways making this change, this transition, over Lent is quite appropriate.
 Lent is a time of preparing ourselves for the new things that God is doing, the in-breaking and transforming power of the resurrection – the defeat of death by dying and rising again.
 But the road to the resurrection is not and should not be easy.
-It was not easy for Jesus and as followers of Jesus we should not shirk from the reality that sometimes life is hard, the road has potholes (now more than ever it seems!) and that sometimes we need to make both a spiritual and a physical effort to get to where we want to be.
+It was not easy for Jesus and as followers of Jesus we should not shirk from the reality that sometimes life is hard, the road has potholes (now more than ever it seems, although the High Street is being done soon!) and that sometimes we need to make both a spiritual and a physical effort to get to where we want, or need, to be.

-I know that is deeply unfashionable and my parents told me that they heard a vicar on their local radio essentially saying that there was no point trying to give up anything over lent, which may be sadly indicative of the state of our collective spiritual life.
-Nonetheless most of us know deep down that anything really worth doing in this life does take a bit of effort – athletes have to train if they want to compete, students have to study if they want to pass exams and disciples of Christ have to exercise a little bit of self-discipline in order to become more Christ-like, which is surely part of our goal.
+Most of us know, deep down, that anything worth doing in this life does take a bit of effort – athletes have to train if they want to compete, students have to study if they want to pass exams and disciples of Christ have to exercise a little bit of self-discipline in order to become more Christ-like, which is surely part of our goal.

 And it is that temptation to give up, to throw in the towel, to go with the flow, to let go of the vision of Glory and settle for second best which is such an important part of the Lenten narrative.